Red-Portal/WidebandDoA.jl/docs/src/demonstration.md

 savefig("angle_frequency_spectrum_plot.svg")
 nothing
 ```
-Here is the angle-frequency plot:
+This yields the angle-frequency spectrum:
 ![](angle_frequency_spectrum_plot.svg)

-Although the high SNR signal at 45 degress is obscuring other signals, we can see that the signal were correctly simualted as we specified.
+We can see that the signals were correctly simulated as we specified.

 ## Creating the Bayesian Model
-Now, let's create the Bayesian model.
+Now, let's construct the Bayesian model.
-We will use a non-informating prior on the source SNRs ($\gamma$ in the paper), the truncated negative-binomial prior on the model order, a Jeffrey's scale prior on the signal power ($\alpha = \beta = 0$) as stated in the paper:
+We will use a non-informative inverse-gamma prior on the source SNRs ($\gamma$ in the paper), a truncated negative-binomial prior on the model order ($k$), a Jeffrey's scale prior on the signal power ($\sigma^2$) as stated in the paper:
 ```@example demo
 alpha, beta  = 0, 0
 source_prior = InverseGamma(0.01, 0.01)